Authentic Kerala Potato ishtu /stew

 But for lazy people like me, the traditional method works only when its some occasion or when there are guests.
 On busy days I just prefer to grind the coconut and add it to the stew.
 This is also a variety of stew, which some ingenious lazy cook must have invented 🙂 .

 It tastes really good, but definitely cannot be compared with the one made with coconut milk.
-I shall post recipes for that stew called idichu pizhinja stew (that’s how we call it), as well as chicken, mutton and vegetable stews later.
+I have posted the recipe for that stew called idichu pizhinja stew (that’s how we call it).
+Will post chicken, mutton and vegetable stews later.

 If you are for spicy curries, add enough green chillies to balance the sweetness of the coconut milk, else it may seem bland.
 I normally add 4 or 5 chillies, slit just in the middle as we don’t like too hot curries.